The maximum offsets of binary neutron star mergers from host galaxies

 We begin with relatively confident, though approximate, statements, which we subsequently illustrate with population synthesis results obtained with the COMPAS rapid binary population synthesis code \citep{Stevenson:2017,VignaGomez:2018,COMPAS:2021,COMPAS:2025}.

 \textbf{1.
 The maximum systemic kick of a \ac{DNS} is set by the orbital velocity of the binary before the second supernova.}

-The survival and post-supernova orbital properties of a circular binary are derived by, e.g., \citet{BrandtPodsiadlowski:1994}.
+The survival and post-supernova orbital properties of a circular binary are derived by, e.g., \citet{BrandtPodsiadlowski:1994, TaurisTakens:1998}.
 In general, these depend on the fraction of mass lost in the supernova and the magnitude and direction of a natal kick received by the newly formed compact remnant.
 These quantities are uncertain and may be correlated \citep[e.g.,][]{Fryer:2012,MandelMueller:2020,Valli:2025}.
 We therefore opt for general arguments rather than attempting to compute a distribution of systemic kicks over a particular distribution of progenitor properties, mass loss fractions, and kick magnitudes and directions.

 An asymmetric natal kick significantly larger than the pre-supernova orbital velocity is overwhelmingly likely to disrupt the binary.
-In the absence of mass loss, the largest kick that can keep a circular binary intact has a magnitude of $(\sqrt{2}-1)$ times the pre-supernova orbital velocity and is directed opposite to the initial orbital motion; such a natal kick would give an equal-mass binary a systemic kick that is $(\sqrt{2}+1)/2 \approx 1.21$ times the pre-supernova relative orbital velocity.
+In the absence of mass loss, the largest kick that can keep a circular binary intact has a magnitude of $(\sqrt{2}+1)$ times the pre-supernova orbital velocity and is directed opposite to the initial orbital motion; such a natal kick would give an equal-mass binary a systemic kick that is $(\sqrt{2}+1)/2 \approx 1.21$ times the pre-supernova relative orbital velocity.
+Maximum systemic kicks are an even lower multiple of the pre-supernova orbital velocity at periapsis for initially eccentric binaries.
 Meanwhile, the \citet{Blaauw:1961} kick associated with symmetric mass loss is limited to a fraction of the pre-supernova orbital velocity; assuming that the binary will have equal masses after the supernova (a \ac{DNS}, see below), the \citet{Blaauw:1961} kick velocity $v_\mathrm{Blaauw2}$ is strictly limited to no more than 50\% of the pre-supernova orbital velocity for surviving binaries in the absence of natal kicks.